sunh0321/Bike-sharing-analysis/README.md

 # Bike-sharing-analysis
+## instructions
+Download the code and dataset to the same folder, install the required packages, and run the code in order.
 ## Dataset
 Both hour.csv and day.csv have the following fields, except hr which is not available in day.csv
 instant: record index.